MASAC Document #252

 Individuals with bleeding disorders who present to an emergency department for care should receive appropriate, expeditious management.
 To this end, MASAC has developed the following guidelines.

-1) Triage should be urgent because delays in administering factor concentrate treatment significantly affect morbidity and mortality in individuals with hemophilia.
+1) Individuals with bleeding disorders should be triaged urgently, because delays in administering factor concentrate treatment can significantly affect morbidity and mortality in these individuals bleeding disorders

-1) Treatment for a suspected bleeding episode is based on clinical history.
-Physical exam findings tend to be normal in the early phases of most hemophilic bleeds.
+- Treatment for a suspected bleeding episode is based on clinical history.
+Physical exam findings may be normal in the early phases of most hemophilic bleeds.
 Spontaneous bleeding is common in individuals with severe disease (factor levels <1%).
-When in doubt, administer clotting factor replacement therapy.
+When in doubt, administer clotting factor replacement therapy immediately.

-3) Believe the patient or the parent of a patient.
-If in their experience they suspect occult bleeding is occurring, administer clotting factor replacement.
-Patients often are instructed in and/or carry with them appropriate factor replacement dosing guidelines as advised by their treating hematologist.
+- If the patient or the parent of a patient. suspects that occult bleeding is occurring, administer clotting factor replacement.
+Patients often are instructed to carry with them appropriate factor replacement dosing guidelines as advised by their treating hematologist.

-1) Clotting factor replacement therapy should be given before any diagnostics studies (X-rays, CAT scans etc.) are performed in the evaluation of a suspected bleeding problem, especially in the case of head trauma or suspected intracranial hemorrhage.
+- Clotting factor replacement therapy should be given before any diagnostics studies (X-rays, CAT scans etc.) are performed to evaluate a suspected bleeding problem, especially in the case of head trauma or suspected intracranial hemorrhage.
 For routine joint bleeding, no radiographic studies are indicated.

-2) For patients with hemophilia who have illnesses or disorders that necessitate an invasive procedure (lumbar puncture, arterial blood gas, arthrocentesis, etc.) or surgery, factor replacement therapy must be administered in the emergency department beforehand.
+- For patients with hemophilia who have illnesses or disorders that necessitate an invasive procedure (lumbar puncture, arterial blood gas, arthrocentesis, etc.) or surgery, factor replacement therapy to 100% must be administered in the emergency department prior to the planned procedure or surgery.

 Indications for Factor Replacement Therapy

-2) Any significant injury to the head, neck, mouth or eyes or evidence of bleeding in those areas.
+- Any significant injury to the head, neck, mouth or eyes or evidence of bleeding in these areas.

 Hemophilia A without Inhibitor